 Running our usual test in Geekbench 4, the battery lasted almost exactly as long as the Mate 20 Pro did, running out after 11.5 hours – a lot longer than most of its rivals.

 If you haven’t experienced Huawei’s SuperCharge speeds, you’ll be utterly amazed at the rapid pace with which the battery tops up.
 From empty, it will recharge to over 70% in half an hour with the included mains adapter and USB-C cable.

-EMUI isn’t to everyone’s liking, but the latest version is the most refined yet.
-There are still improvements that could be made, paring down settings even further – including those in the camera app.
+EMUI isn’t to everyone’s liking, but the latest version, which is based on Android 10, is the most refined yet.
+There are still improvements that could be made, paring down settings even further – and tidying up the settings and modes in the camera app.

-All other features are present and correct, including the nifty knuckle gestures that let you quickly launch apps, turn on the LED and take screenshots, plus the ability to run two apps on screen at once.
+All other features are still present and correct, including the nifty knuckle gestures that let you quickly enable split screen mode, turn on the LED torch and take screenshots.

 Huawei P30 Pro: Specs